‘Theft’: Putin pledges retaliation after G7 deal on frozen Russian assets

 Ukraine war

-The Russian president also laid out a series of conditions to end the war, including Ukraine dropping its NATO ambitions and the withdrawal of forces from the four regions of Ukraine Moscow claimed in a referendum the West and Kyiv called “illegal”.
+Putin also laid out a series of conditions to end the war in Ukraine, including the country dropping its NATO ambitions and the withdrawal of its forces from the four Ukrainian regions that Russia claimed in a referendum that the West and Kyiv called “illegal”.

+“The conditions are very simple,” the Russian president said ahead a Ukraine peace summit starting on Saturday in Switzerland that is due to be attended by representatives of more than 90 nations and organisations.

 “As soon as they declare in Kyiv that they are ready for such a decision and begin a real withdrawal of troops from these regions [including Donetsk, Luhansk, Kherson and Zaporizhzhia], and also officially announce the abandonment of their plans to join NATO – on our side, immediately, literally at the same minute, an order will follow to cease fire and begin negotiations,” he said.